 You may have seen one of our “Out-Performer” posts for any of the 24 markets we currently serve.
 An Out-Performer ranks poorly on the popular school ranking websites like GreatSchools, but scores well on our system.
-Often our Out-Performers are diverse schools with kids from different socio-economic and racial backgrounds, where everyone knows that school diversity matters.
+Often our Out-Performers are diverse schools with kids from different socio-economic and racial backgrounds.

 Most well-known school ranking websites have inherent biases that push people to mostly white, affluent areas.
 This is another unfortunate example of how our society favors white privilege and disadvantages black and brown families.
 These sites use straight test scores as a major factor in deciding those ratings, but research has shown that test scores do not tell you a lot about school quality.